yecril71pl/cpp-docs.pl-pl/docs/c-runtime-library/reference/csin-csinf-csinl.md

 ### <a name="parameters"></a>Parametry

 *z*<br/>
-Liczba złożonych, która reprezentuje kąt w radianach.
+Liczby zespolonej oznacza kąt w radianach.

 ## <a name="return-value"></a>Wartość zwracana